 The cover of Initiation by Light shows more of the sky, ergo "light."
-There are several points of note; firstly in top left can be seen Westminster Cathedral, when the monarchs are crowned.
+There are several points of note; firstly in top left can be seen Westminster Cathedral, where monarchs are crowned.
 Work on the towers had been started by George I in 1722 by a contemporary of Christopher Wren, Nicholas Hawsmoor, and completed in 1745, after the king's death.
 Another indication that religious fervour had not dampened in England.
 At centre right, centre bottom and centre right, another three cathedrals can be seen - for a population of about 700,000!
-Currently, only Southwark Cathedral still stands.
+Currently, only one, Southwark Cathedral, still stands.